One of the questions people frequently ask us is “can I sell my life insurance policy for cash?” The short answer is maybe.

 Get Matched with buyers.

-The pros of using a broker are that you’ll likely get a higher settlement offer because the broker knows which buyers will pay the most for your policy and can bid the buyers up against each other.
-The broker also handles all of the transaction paperwork and busywork like pulling your medical records, running a life expectancy, etc. The downside of using a broker is that they likely take a commission.
+The pros of using a broker are that you might get a higher settlement offer because the broker has market knowledge, knowing which buyers will pay the most for your policy and can bid the buyers up against each other.
+The broker also handles all of the transaction paperwork and busywork like pulling your medical records, running a life expectancy, etc. The downside of using a broker is that they likely take a hefty commission.
 Depending on which broker you use, that commission could be as high as 30% of the settlement offer.
-Ovid get a referral fee from industry buyers if they purchase your policy – the Ovid fee is about half of the average industry broker fee.
-You can learn more about the life settlement process here.
+Additionally, the quality of life settlement brokers varies widely on an individual basis.
+If you go this route, make sure you are working with someone that you can trust.

 If you’re confident in your ability to navigate a life settlement transaction, you could approach institutional buyers yourself and try to get a deal done.
 But this is only recommended for the financially savvy person who has the patience and stamina to deal with large companies and a long and ugly process.
+There is a risk that you won’t find the right buyers for your kind of policy and risk, as different buyers like different kinds of policies.
 Life settlement buyers have a history of giving uninformed consumers low offers.
 If you’re a senior and don’t know much about life insurance, you should consider finding a broker to help you.

 Alternative Options to Selling Your Policy